reinarpg/reinarpg-bot/docs/FAQ.md

 ### `UnhandledPromiseRejectionWarning: Error: Failed to read asymmetric key`

-This is what happens when either you gave mineflayer the wrong server version, or mineflayer detects the wrong server version
+This is what happens when either you gave reinarpg-bot the wrong server version, or reinarpg-bot detects the wrong server version

 ### `TypeError: Cannot read property '?' of undefined`